 The Federation was formed in late 1985, as a reaction to the 1984 Federal Budget, which made substantial cuts to funding for science.
 Its formation followed Barry Jones’ infamous accusation that the S&T community was “wimpish” in its lobbying and did not provide him with sufficient muscle in his dealings with cabinet as Minister for Science.

 The societies which make up SATA represent the professional interests of scientists and technologists in Australia.
-Members include organisations such as the Australian Neuroscience Society, Australian Society for Biophysics, the Royal Australian Chemical Institute, the Australian Council of Deans of Science and the Women in Science Enquiry Network.
+Other members include organisations such as the Australian Neuroscience Society, Australian Society for Biophysics, the Royal Australian Chemical Institute, the Australian Council of Deans of Science and the Women in Science Enquiry Network.

 SATA has three formal objectives: